|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 All in all this kayak is fantastic value for the money, and we would definitely recommend it to anyone who is looking for a simple kayak with proper quality features.

-The Sun Dolphin Excursion isn’t the only product out there and there are other kayaks competing for the title of the best fishing kayak for sale.
-After studying a number of other kayaks available on the market, we have come down to two noteworthy ones, which we already mentioned before – Old Town Canoes and Kayaks Vapor 10 Angler Fishing Kayak and Emotion Renegade XT Fishing Kayak.
+The Sun Dolphin Excursion isn’t the only product out there and there are other competitors fighting for the title of the best fishing kayak for sale.
+After studying a number of other models available on the market, we have come down to two noteworthy ones, which we already mentioned before – Old Town Canoes and Kayaks Vapor 10 Angler Fishing Kayak and Emotion Renegade XT Fishing Kayak.
 Make sure you properly weigh in the pros and cons by reading reviews on these kayaks, as well (unfortunately we cannot provide you with complete fishing kayak reviews for the two, just yet).

 The Old Town 10 Angler kayak is similar to the Sun Dolphin Excursion in almost every way.
 It has been constructed with high density, UV protected polyethylene plastic.
 The company claims that its smart hull is stable and built for great tracking.
 Also, storage space won’t be a problem.
 The Old Town is another fantastic value for money.